yasenltd/neura-e2e-automation/README.md

    - `WalletPage.importWallet()`: Defines the wallet import workflow, with specific steps implemented by subclasses

 4. **Strategy Pattern**: Allows selecting an algorithm's implementation at runtime.
-   - Used in `NeuraBridgePage.setWallet()` to configure different wallet implementations
+   - Used in `BridgePage.setWallet()` to configure different wallet implementations

 ### Component Interactions